-This is part of my Fifteen Minute Focus series, and is an intro to learning about bats and making a craft together.
+This is part of my Fifteen Minute Focus series.
+We learn basic information about bats and about nocturnal animals.
+We make a craft together, using glue skills.

 Supplies: